-VR has been making its way into the recruiting world and is starting to prove useful when it comes to hiring.
+Virtual Reality in recruiting is starting to prove useful when it comes to finding the right candidates.

 Virtual reality has gone from being a gimmicky form of technology to a developed and useful tool used in many different fields.
 Companies like PwC and General Mills were some of the first to incorporate VR into their recruiting process.
 They are finding that strapping a VR headset on a potential hire to give them tours of facilities, and explain benefits/company procedures while on the tour.
 Even the Navy is using VR to bring possible recruits into realistic naval simulations to give them a look at what it really is like to be in the Navy.

 As technology advances, it is important to advance with it.
 It strengthens your company’s image and makes you company more attractive to candidates.
 VR can really be the wow factor your recruiting team needs to really enhance your hiring process and impress quality candidates.

 Many times, there is a lot of uncertainty on what new hires should expect on their first day of a new job.